The Randleman House 245 Pennsylvania, Carlisle, IA

 With 6 upstairs bedrooms, beautiful ornamental fretwork, a ballroom with a fireplace and modern gas lighting this home was considered one of the finest in Warren County.

 No renovations are being done on the third (attic) floor at this time but plans for it's future use are being discussed.
-One of the possibilities is a study area where local historical and genealogical records can be available for study.

 Many of our educational and fund-raising events are held at the property which includes almost ¾ acre of lawn.